odin-the-ruler/Octomod/Readme.md

 ## How to Use

 1. Start the bot by running the project locally, hosting it on a server, or running it on Replit.
-2. In the Telegram group where you want to play the game, send the `/play` command.
+2. In the Telegram group where you want to play the game, send the `.p` command.
 3. The bot will set the group and start listening for messages from the specified bot (`OctopusEN_Bot`).
 4. The bot will process the messages and respond with valid words based on the game rules.
-5. To stop the bot from playing in the group, send the `/end` command.
+5. To stop the bot from playing in the group, send the `.n` command.
+6. If you don't want to get flood errors and want to keep playing for a while, use the `.s` command to play slow.
+This will introduce a random gap of 10 to 15 seconds between responses.

 ## Cloning or Downloading the Project